19 July 2017

 Previously known as the Sun Aria, this annual event has been showcasing Australia’s operatic talent for the past 85 years.
 Now carrying a total prize purse of $58,500, it has served as launching pad for some of the nation’s greatest singers.
 The names of soprano Dame Joan Sutherland, tenor Stuart Skelton and other earlier winners enrich the value of its past, while younger artists, including soprano Stacey Alleaume, tenor Darren Pene Pati and countertenor Nicholas Tolputt, who triumphed on its stages last year, already illuminates its future promise.

-The events $58,500 total prize value would not of been possible without the generous support provided by sponsors Elizabeth Todd OAM, Paula Clarkstone OAM, The John Lamble Foundation, Douglas Sutherland AM, Brian France AM, Phillippa France and Michael Taylor.
+The events $58,500 total prize value would not have been possible without the generous support provided by sponsors Elizabeth Todd OAM, Paula Clarkstone OAM, The John Lamble Foundation, Douglas Sutherland AM, Brian France AM, Phillippa France and Michael Taylor.

 The other finalists that performed on the night were Jessica Harper, Danita Weatherstone, Zoe Drummond, Joelene Griffith, Imogen-Faith Malfitano, Bronwyn Douglass and Amanda Windred, all who performed exceptionally well making the adjudication process incredibly difficult.